Friday June 13, 1997

 Ambush updates the main counter system and the flooring on the wake/snow/surf side of the store.
 The renovations give the space a cleaner vibe and a more modern feel.
 Shoppers dig the new digs.

-[re]aWAKEning, Ambush’s first wakeboard contest in three, years goes richter.
+[re]aWAKEning, Ambush’s first wakeboard contest in three years goes off.
 The contest is pulled by the Ambush x Byerly Edition Super Air Nautique 210.
 Old legends like Britt Rothove and Paul Urbanowski do well.
 But, the new crew from Lake Jackson kills it and announces their takeover of the ATL wake scene.
 Trip Brown wins the Open division.

-The Ambush Premium Apparel line debuts for back-to-school.
-The line goes beyond tee shirts into the realm of henleys, knits, tank tops, hoodies, sweaters, sunglasses, beanies, and hats.
+The Ambush Premium Apparel line debuts for Back to School.
+The line goes beyond T-shirts into the realm of henleys, knits, tank tops, hoodies, sweaters, sunglasses, beanies, and hats.

-In a further effort to ease the financial burden facing Josh Butler, Ambush hosts the Josh Butler Benefit Game of Skate.
+In a further effort to ease the financial burden facing Josh Butler, Ambush hosts the Josh Butler Benefit Game of S.K.A.T.E.
 195 skaters participate raising over $2,000 for the Josh Butler Medical Fund.
-Ambush team rider Dustin Hart wins the event.
+Ambush team rider Dustin Hart (R.I.P) wins the event.

 Red Bull and Ambush team up to throw the first ever mini ramp contest in the Ambush parking lot.
-The event, dubbed the Mini Riot, pits skateboarders head to head in timed heats on Red Bull’s perfectly crafted mini ramp.
-Gage Gum takes home the $500 first place purse.
+The event, dubbed the Mini Riot, pits skateboarders head-to-head in timed heats on Red Bull’s perfectly crafted mini ramp.
+Gage Gum takes home the $500 1st place purse.

 The inaugural Ambush Wake Classic goes down on Lake Acworth.
 Wakesurfers take over the event by making it the largest and most fun division of the contest.
 Taylor Van Haastrecht wins the Open Division and a cool $500.

-Ambush launches Skateboard Summer Camp, a program designed to nurture the next generation of skateboarder.
-Skaters as young as 6 years old can sign up for the week long camp.
+Ambush launches Skateboard Summer Camp, a program designed to nurture the next generation of skateboarders.
+Skaters as young as 6 years old can sign up for the week-long camp.
 The camp focuses on teaching skateboarding basics, park etiquette, and skateboard culture.
 A new era of skateboarder is raised on the lessons of instructors Wes Lembo, Skyler Clark, and John Stone.